SlimShaney/Game-Engines-2019-20/README.md

  - [ ] Turrets follow mouse cursor/screen centre at delayed rate
 	- Camera to world-point so turrets know what to aim towards – maybe do so by having a canvas out in front of the ship with a reticle on it which moves around via mouse-pointer/right controller-joystick
  - [ ] Both turrets fire in tandem and reload together
-	- Either turrets fire together, or which turret that fires depends on which mouse button/controller-trigger is pressed
+	- ~Which turret that fires depends on which mouse button/controller-trigger is pressed~
-	- If so then each turret reloads when empty or maybe energy returns over time when not being fired – maybe even a mix of both
+	- ~Each turret reloads when empty~ or maybe energy returns over time when not being fired – maybe even a mix of both
 	- If turret is not being fired it regains charge, however if player presses reload the battery of both turrets gets changed – full ammo
 	- If one turret runs out either both automatically get new batteries or maybe only the empty one will
  - [x] Holographic display above turrets show ammo count/energy remaining